 Baghali polo, a simple middle eastern rice dish, is made with fragrant basmati rice, dill leaves and melt-in-your-mouth lima beans (or fava beans).
 It’s a tasty side dish and by adding some leftover chicken (or turkey), you can make it a meal!

-I can’t get over how easy it is to make this delicious one-pot meal.
-This is a very simple recipe with a relatively short list of main ingredients: dill, basmati rice, butter and lima beans or fava beans.
-Saffron adds a nice touch and a pop of color, but it isn’t absolutely necessary so if you don’t want to spend the big bucks then feel free to leave it out.
+This delicious one-pot meal is a very simple dish with a relatively short list of main ingredients: dill, basmati rice, butter and lima beans (or fava beans).
+Saffron adds great flavor and a pop of color, but it isn’t absolutely necessary so if you don’t want to spend the big bucks then feel free to leave it out.

-When it comes to Persian rice, most people are familiar with crispy tahdig rice but let me tell you now, this is not that type of Persian rice – though it’s just as good!
-It’s a fluffy rice dish made with long-grain basmati, meaning that all the grains are separate and don’t stick together.
-When the rice is done, add butter to the pot and stir it all up so that the butter coats each and every grain.
-It is SO good!
-Drizzle some aromatic saffron water onto the rice before serving to make this dish feel extra special.
+When it comes to Persian rice, most people are familiar with crispy tahdig rice.
+Well this isn’t that but it’s just as good – in a different way, of course.
+It’s a fluffy rice dish made with butter smothered long-grain basmati rice.
+Drizzle some aromatic saffron infused water onto the rice before serving to make this dish feel extra special.

-Okay so, I realize that my recipe calls for quite a bit of butter, but honestly, butter and dill MAKE this dish, so try not to skimp on either one.
-If you can’t do butter, then ghee works too.
-I can’t wait to hear what you think of this recipe!
+I realize that my recipe calls for quite a bit of butter, but honestly, butter and dill MAKE this dish, so try not to skimp on either one.
+Also, why would you want to?
+Butter rice basically makes the world go round…Print

 Make this buttery lima bean and fresh dill rice even more filling by adding some cooked chicken or turkey to the rice!
 If you leave the chicken out, please be sure to reduce the salt.